-Indeed, one (still tentative) explanatory factor of top income share's evolution is the (progressive) income tax system.
-As [37] put it, 'top capital incomes were never able to recover from these [World Wars and Great Depression] shocks probably because of the dynamic effects of progressive taxation on capital accumulation and wealth inequality'.
+Indeed, one (still tentative) explanatory factor of the evolution of top income share is the (progressive) income tax system.
+As [PiS03] put it, 'top capital incomes were never able to recover from these [World Wars and Great Depression] shocks probably because of the dynamic effects of progressive taxation on capital accumulation and wealth inequality'.
 The German experience could enlighten us on this issue because of the proximity and similarity between German and French economies, associated with different tax systems.3